 Linden Vineyards is a 4,000 case winery and vineyard situated on the Virginia Blue Ridge, 65 miles west of Washington, D.C.
 Jim Law, with family help, purchased what was then an abandoned hardscrabble farm in 1983.
 The first 6 acres were cleared and prepared for planting.
 The 1985 planting was from vines mostly from cuttings and grafts propagated by the vineyard’s own nursery the previous year.
 They included Cabernet Sauvignon, Cabernet Franc, Chardonnay, Vidal and Seyval.
 Our first vintage was 1987 and the first release and opening of the winery was 1988.

-Jim is the owner/winemaker of Linden Vineyards and winegrower of Hardscrabble.
+Jim is the owner of Linden Vineyards Ltd. and winegrower of Hardscrabble Vineyard.
 An Ohio native, he was raised in the 1960’s and 1970’s by parents who loved to share their passion for food and wine.
 Study in Europe and two years’ teaching of agriculture as a Peace Corps Volunteer in Zaire (Congo) led to the desire to grow grapes.

 Jim’s first vineyard job was in Indiana where he traded work for a place to live.
 He then got a real job in Ohio at Chalet Debonne where he learned the nuts and bolts of grape growing and cellar work.
 In 1981 Jim was hired to start a winery in the Shenandoah Valley where he fell in love with the area and viticultural possibilities.
 In the mid 1980’s, while establishing Linden Vineyards, he consulted for other wineries and taught winegrowing at local community colleges.

 He is currently obsessed with growing great wine and happiest in the vineyard.
-When not amongst the vines he enjoys cooking, eating (especially in France), and writing for trade publications.
-See Articles.
+When not amongst the vines he enjoys cooking, eating, and writing for trade publications.
+See Jim’s Writings.